-While I typically use whole wheat spaghetti, I recently tried a corn and rice pasta for a gluten-free version.
-It is pictured above, and I would use it again in a heartbeat.
+It is the one pictured above and below, and I would use it again in a heartbeat.
 No one knew the difference…and my gluten-free dad is going to love it!

 - 8 ounces spaghetti (regular, whole wheat, or rice and corn pasta)

 - 2 eggs, lightly beaten

 - 1/4 cup pesto (I use my Asiago Pesto)

 - 1/2 cup marinara sauce (I use my Balsamic Pesto Marinara but use your favorite)